Next Events

 |

-Club are held on the first Monday of every month from March through October
+Club are held on the first Monday of every month from April through October (except

-(except the September meeting which is on the second Monday).
+September when we meet on the second Monday).

 Meeting Location: Kinsey